 1. Algorithmic Settings

-The parameters established by the algorithms’ designers serve as the foundation for the creation of synthetic indices.
-The indexes’ behavior in different market conditions is determined by these criteria.
+The parameters established by the algorithms’ designers serve as the foundation for creating synthetic indices.
+The indices’ behavior in different market conditions is determined by these criteria.
 For example:

-• Settings for Volatility: The amount that the index price swings depends on the volatility level that is programmed into the algorithm.
-While lower parameters will produce a more stable index, higher volatility settings will cause more noticeable price fluctuations.
+- Settings for Volatility: The amount the index price swings depends on the volatility level programmed into the algorithm.
+While lower parameters produce a more stable index, higher volatility settings result in more noticeable price fluctuations.

 2. Market Sentiment